HullaBrian/ttd-capa/README.md

 1. Get a TTD trace of a given sample
 2. Run ttd-capa on the trace, which generates a CAPA-compatible JSON report
 3. Run CAPA on the JSON report, which uses existing CAPA rules to extract capability information

-As a disclaimer, I am not a professional software developer.
-As such, you may encounter unexpected issues and/or spaghetti code in this project.
-If you'd like to contribute, I'm more than happy to take a look at PRs, but please include readable and descriptive code/comments.

 # How it Works
 ttd-capa uses the official Microsoft TTD C++ SDK to interact with TTD, and [nlohmann/json](https://github.com/nlohmann/json) for working with JSON.